cjreams2005/Final-Project/README.md

 https://data.wprdc.org/dataset/neighborhoods2
 A dataset for the geographical data on where the neighborhoods are.

-Combined the two to find the neighborhoods tha contains the most amount of parks.
+Combined the two to find the neighborhoods that contains the most amount of parks.

 ### Note
 Each of the datasets were downloaded from WPRDC as csv into the `data` folder and read in each of our notebooks to do our work.